 Staging Your Home Can Help

 Yes, staging your home by getting rid of clutter and bringing in furniture or accessories can help it sell.
 But music, champagne glasses next to the bed and fake pies on the countertop?
 That’s going overboard, and it will turn some buyers off.
-Here are some helpful tips and tricks to staging your home.

 That Big Commission Check Doesn’t Go Straight Into My Pocket